 Get a Player’s Card

-Speaking of that, to register for any WSOP tournament – which includes non-bracelet events like the daily deepstacks – you’ll need a Caesars Rewards Loyalty card.
+Speaking of that, to register for any WSOP poker tournament – which includes non-bracelet events like the daily deepstacks – you’ll need a Caesars Rewards Loyalty card.

 They’ll also send you offers from time to time, and they have a Caesars Rewards app that’ll help give you the most bang for your buck.